-d.
-Final System Testing:

-- After the complete fiber optic system is installed and terminated, but excluding the capping of unused fibers, an OTDR reading shall be performed on all cables to insure that each section is in compliance with the issued specification. - 2) A hard copy of OTDR signature traces for all fibers for all sections shall be provided to the Engineer.
-Fibers which have been terminated shall be indicated in the report.
-In addition to the OTDR test report, the Contractor shall provide the test results of an Attenuation Test for the installed fibers using the insertion loss test procedure and the Transmitter/Receiver Power Level Test and the Continuity Test.
+c.
+Final System Testing: After complete fiber optic system is installed and terminated, but prior to capping unused fibers, perform OTDR readings on all cables to ensure that each section is in compliance with the specifications.
+Provide copies of OTDR trace signatures for all fibers for all cable sections to the Engineer.
+Also provide test results for attenuation test for the installed fibers using the insertion loss procedure and the transmitter/receiver power level test and the continuity test.